lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-5. Create the plugin using the Inference Engine’s PluginDispatcher API for the given device’s name.
+5. The plugin is created using the Inference Engine’s PluginDispatcher API for the given device’s name.
 Here "deviceName" is the value for “FLAGS_d” which came directly from the command line argument “-d” which is set to “CPU”, “GPU”, or “MYRIAD”, the exact names the Inference Engine knows for devices.

 ```cpp
          slog::info << "Loading plugin " << deviceName << slog::endl;
             InferencePlugin plugin = PluginDispatcher({"../../../lib/intel64", ""}).getPluginByDevice(deviceName);
 ```
-6. Report plugin details:
+6. The plugin details are printed out:

 ```cpp
            /** Printing plugin version **/
             printPluginVersion(plugin, std::cout);
 ```
-7. Store the created plugin to be found by device name later:
+7. The created plugin is stored to be found by device name later:

 ```cpp
             pluginsForDevices[deviceName] = plugin;
 ```
-8. Finally load the model passing the plugin created for the specified device, again using the name given same as it appears on the command line ("Load" class will be described later):
+8. Finally the model is loaded passing in the plugin created for the specified device, again using the name given same as it appears on the command line ("Load" class will be described later):

 ```cpp
        // --------------------Load networks (Generated xml/bin files)-------------------------------------------